rsdoiel/antenna/planet.md

 ---

-## Khamenei 'can no longer be allowed to exist', says Katz
+## Trump to decide on Iran attack within two weeks

 date: 2025-06-19, from: RTÉ News

-Follow live developments as Iran and Israel traded further air attacks while President Donald Trump kept the world guessing about whether the US would join Israel's bombardment of Iranian nuclear and missile facilities
+Follow live developments as Iran and Israel trade further air attacks while President Donald Trump keeps the world guessing about whether the US will join in.

 <br>